vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/07/092/01_A_vAyo.md

 +++
 prá va índrāya mā́danaṃ, háryaśvāya gāyata “Sing forth your exhilarating (song) to Indra of the fallow bays,” though the dat. there is more likely controlled by the verb prá √gā.
 The connection between Vāyu and √mad is reinforced in the next vs.: 5c vā́yo … mādayasva.

-With Oldenberg, Renou, Thieme (loc. ci.), I take aryáḥ as gen. sg. of arí-, construed with nitóśānāsaḥ, not as nom. pl. with Gr, Geldner
+With Oldenberg, Renou, Thieme (loc. ci.), I take aryáḥ as gen. sg. of arí-, construed with nitóśānāsaḥ, not as nom. pl. with Grassmann, Geldner

 In cd the opt. syāma seems to serve as a modal-establishing auxiliary to the participles ghnántaḥ (c) and sāsahvā́ṃsaḥ (d), perhaps a more economical and less clumsy alternative to two separate optatives (hanyā́ma and sāsahyā́ma) or else a makeshift attempt to express repeated modal action (expressed by my parenthetical “be (always) X-ing”).